-- A. Procedures: The following procedure must be followed to consider a student for full year promotion to the next higher grade level: - 1.
+- A. Procedures: The following procedure must be followed to consider a student for full year promotion to the next highest grade level: - 1.
 The parent/guardian must make a written request for their child to be considered for full year promotion by May 1. - 2.
 The parent/guardian must provide a portfolio of assessment results, transcripts, and other evidence to justify the promotion. - 3.
 The parent/guardian must meet with the Principal to review the request and the student's eligibility for promotion. - 4.
 If the request is granted based upon eligibility at the parent's request, the parent/guardian and student must agree to a performance contract prior to the promotion being granted. - B. Eligibility: The following minimum requirements to be considered eligible for full year promotion must be met.
 Any exception to the eligibility requirements must be discussed with the Grade Level Director. - 1.
 Assessment Results: Mid-Level 3 on the state standardized assessment instrument in ELA and Math (previous year). - 2.
 Grade Average in the course(s) requesting acceleration in: 85% for the current and previous years.
 Students who are in an advanced course of the content the request is being made for will be awarded five (5) extra percentage points. - 3.
 Attendance: 90% attendance rate for the current and previous years. - 4.
 For each grade level the parent requests promotion of, the student must show proficiency by taking the courses(s) and earning a passing grade or by showing proficiency by passing with a minimum of 85% on each of the core content area End-of-Course (EOC) exams. - 5.
-Behavior: No "N"s or "U"s (Needs Improvement or Unsatisfactory) in conduct for the current or previous year. - Teacher Recommendation: A positive recommendation from all of the student's current and previous grade level teachers. - 7.
-Guidance Counselor Recommendation: A positive recommendation from the student's current and previous year's guidance counselor. - 8.
-The student meeting all the above requirements will be ranked with the students who are eligible to take the requested course and will be afforded the opportunity to be enrolled if their ranking is within the number of student stations available. - C. In the event that a student is promoted to a grade level that prohibits him/her from obtaining all of the middle school promotion requirements (see Section 5.3051), a letter will be placed in the student's cumulative file indicating the reason due to the Academically Challenging Curriculum to Enhance Learning (ACCEL) options as granted by Florida State Statute.
+Behavior: No "N"s or "U"s (Needs Improvement or Unsatisfactory) in conduct for the current or previous year. - 6.
+Teacher Recommendation: A positive recommendation from all the student's current and previous grade level teachers. - 7.
+Guidance Counselor Recommendation: A positive recommendation from the student's current and previous year's guidance counselor. - C. If a student is promoted to a grade level that prohibits him/her from obtaining all of the middle school promotion requirements (see Section 5.3051), a letter will be placed in the student's cumulative file indicating the reason due to the Academically Challenging Curriculum to Enhance Learning (ACCEL) options as granted by Florida State Statute.